Named Tags Overview

 Retrieve/Remove using Named Tags

-These identifying marks can help you in finding and/or removing items from the cache.
+These identifying marks can help you in finding and/or removing the items from the cache.

 Support for Multiple Named Tags

-You can add more than one key-value pairs in Named Tags with any cache item.
+You can add more than one key-value pair in Named Tags with any cache item.

 Querying Data using Named Tags

 The following table shows the comparison between the functionalities of Groups, Tags, and Named Tags.